flet-dev/website/docs/extend/integrating-existing-flutter-packages.md

 }
 ```

-3. Use Control properties in your app:
+Finally, use `Control` properties in your app:

 ```python
 import flet as ft
 from controls.spinkit import Spinkit